totembeing/Java-Practice/README.md

 # Java-Practice

 A repository that I have made to practice variaouse concepts of object-oriented Java.
-Inheritance and Polymorphism: Employee Management
+Inheritance and Polymorphism: Employee Management | Vehicle Rental System